What's the Healthiest Hot Sauce? (Complete Comparison Guide)

 Low Sodium (25-50mg vs 150-200mg)

 Sodium content varies dramatically across hot sauce brands—from as little as 0mg to over 200mg per teaspoon.
 This nearly 200x difference significantly impacts daily sodium intake and cardiovascular health.
-The American Heart Association recommends limiting sodium to 1,500-2,300mg daily, yet just three teaspoons of Frank's RedHot delivers 570mg—nearly 40% of the lower limit.
+According to the American Heart Association, limiting sodium to 1,500-2,300mg daily is recommended, yet just three teaspoons of Frank's RedHot delivers 570mg—nearly 40% of the lower limit.

 The difference in daily impact is dramatic.
 Using 2-3 teaspoons of Salamander Original (35mg) daily adds just 70-105mg sodium—5-7% of recommended limits.
 The same amount of Frank's RedHot adds 380-570mg—25-40% of daily limits.
 That's the difference between negligible health impact and a significant dietary concern.